-It is not uncommon that developers, network/system administrators, or DevOps folks with general backgrounds, find themselves in a DBA role at some point in their career.
+It is not uncommon for developers, network/system administrators, or DevOps folks with general backgrounds to find themselves in a DBA role at some point in their careers.
 So, what does a DBA do?
-In the previous post, we covered monitoring and trending practices, as well as some popular tools that you might find handy in your day to day work.
+In the previous post, we covered monitoring and trending practices and some popular tools that you might find handy in your day-to-day work.

 We’ll continue this blog series with another basic but crucial DBA responsibility – taking backups of your data.
-Backup and restore is one of the most important aspects of database administration.
-If a database crashed and there was no way to recovery it, any resulting data loss might lead to devasting results to a business.
+Backup and restoration are one of the most important aspects of database administration.
+If a database crashed and there was no way to recover it, any resulting data loss might lead to devasting results for a business.
 One could argue that you can protect against crashes by replicating to multiple servers or data centers.
-But if it is an application error that propagates to all instances, or a human dropping a part of a database by mistake, you will probably need to restore from backup.
+But if it is an application error that propagates to all instances or a human dropping a part of a database by mistake, you will probably need to restore from backup.

 Different Backup Methodologies